-(3) The registrar is not required to cause notice of the receipt of a document to be published before the date of incorporation of the company to which the document relates.
+(3) The registrar is not required to cause notice of the receipt of a document to be published before the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 This Practice Note addresses issues when serving out of the jurisdiction and the permission of the court is required.
 It explains how to make an application and the form of order required.
 An application to serve out of the jurisdiction is generally made without notice and on the papers.
 Key

 CodicilsCodicils may be used for making any alteration in a Will such as to alter the executors or make changes in legacies, whether by addition or deletion but that is by no means their only use.
 As a general rule, substantial changes are best achieved by means of a new Will and codicils are more

 Fraud by false representationFraud by false representationFraud by false representation applies to a broader range of conduct than the offences under the preceding legislation (the Theft Act 1968 (TA 1968)).
 No gain or loss need actually be made, and no deception need operate on the mind of the